Home > Basics > LakesConesus LakeCoordinates: 42.787°N 77.717°W Elevation: 835 feet/254.5 meters

 Sand Point--off Rt.
 20A at the north end of the lake near Vitale Park.
 Cartop launch.
 Parking for 45 vehicles.
 Brochure.

-Conesus Inlet Wildlife Management Area--off West Lake Rd.
-(Rt.
-256) just south of the lake.
+Conesus Inlet Wildlife Management Area--south of the lake bordered by State Rt.
+256 and East Swamp Rd.
 Cartop launch only.
 Parking for 40 vehicles.
-This 1,120-acre site consists of wetland, marsh/swamp, and upland habitat along the edges.
+This 1,200-acre site consists of wetland, marsh/swamp, and upland habitat along the edges.
 It is designed to preserve the lake's only northern pike spawning grounds.
 The area offers hiking and nature trails, a viewing tower with scenic views of the lake, and a wide variety of wildlife for birding and photography.
 There is a great blue heron rookery at the southeast end of the marsh and bittern are known to frequent the area.
 You are asked not to canoe or kayak through the reeds, especially during breeding season, as this can destroy nests and result in the death of young.
 There are NO restrooms or picnic facilities.
+There are two hikes marked on the DEC map.
+However, there are also two short hikes on Sliker Hill Rd. and one on Guiltner Rd. that aren't marked on the map.
+This is definitely a place that bears exploring.
+All the hikes are easy and, generally, on mowed paths.
 Brochure.
+The lake water is relatively clean as all shoreline residences are hooked up to the local sewer system.
+A good thing, too, as Conesus Lake provides drinking water to nearly one-quarter of the residents of the county.
+The relative clarity of the water is credited to a tiny freshwater crustacean of the genus Daphnia, which, by its "grazing," removes many impurities from the water.
+Marinas

 |